Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 A Crate and Bedding

 When you bring your puppy home you should introduce them to a crate.
 A crate should never be used as a cage or to punish your dog, but should work as a den for your new cockapoo.
-The Omlet Fido Studio Dog Crate allows your dog to have their own private and safe place in the house, while the modern design will compliment your home.
+The Omlet Fido Studio Dog Crate allows your dog to have their own private and safe place in the house, while the modern design will complement your home.
 Happy owner and happy pup!

 Puppies need sleep, and a lot of it!
 So comfortable bedding for your cockapoo puppy is essential.
 Your Fido Studio Crate can also be very easily fitted with a wide range of dog beds.
 The easy clean Bolster dog bed is perfect for puppies and it’s quick and easy to zip off the cover to throw in the washing machine when it’s time for a freshen up!